-Grantees can submit prior approval requests [for motor vehicle purchases using CORE funds] via email to Mercedes.
-Bosque@myflfamilies.com.
+Grantees can submit prior approval requests [for motor vehicle purchases using CORE funds] via email to the Opioid Inquiry Inbox: hqw.samh.opioid.settlement.inquiry@myflfamilies.com.

 PROPERTY STANDARDS:

 Insurance Coverage per 2 CFR 200.310:

 The non-Federal entity must, at a minimum, provide the equivalent insurance coverage for real property and equipment acquired or improved with Federal funds as provided to property owned by the non-Federal entity.
 Federally-owned property need not be insured unless required by the terms and conditions of the Federal award.